-For spells which cause direct damage, the activation phrase must include the number of hits inflicted as noted in the spell description.
+For spells which cause direct damage, the activation phrase should include a damage call at the end, as noted in the spell description.

-Example: Natalya casts Fireball.
-Her player calls: ‘By my power over the element of Fire - FIREBALL, MAGIC FLAMING THREE’
+Example: Svetlana casts Fireball.
+Her player calls: ‘By my power over the element of Fire, Fireball, FLAMING THREE’

 When the target of a spell is not immediately clear, it is useful to state the name of the character or player you are targeting at the end of your spell vocal.
 You may need to repeat the spell's activation phrase if they did not hear you originally; you do not need to cast the spell again.